 - Allows you to make more sophisticated use of data by analyzing and acting on multiple data pieces that were previously in separate applications.

-Logistic can track a complex, multi-party supply chain, end-to-end.
+Logistics can track a complex, multi-party supply chain, end-to-end.
 They can use the data to analyze shipping conditions and preemptively adjust delivery in case of failure or to assure buyer of shipping conditions throughout the process.
 Check our our complete, complimentary guide to IoT Orchestration here.

 Smart building operators can connect and jointly control all of the existing building management systems and sensors.

-These are just a few examples.
-There are a lot more orchestration use cases.
+These are just a few examples, but there are many more orchestration use cases.

 Key requirements for profitable IoT orchestration deployments: